St Conleth's Park

 Cedral St Conleth's Park (Páirc Naoimh Conlaith) is a GAA stadium in Newbridge, County Kildare, Ireland.
 It is the county ground of Kildare's Gaelic football, hurling, and Ladies' Gaelic Football teams.
-It also served as the town's greyhound racing track from 1948 until 1968.

 The park is named for Conleth (Conláed; c.
 AD 450–519), the parish's patron saint.

-The events of Newbridge or Nowhere involved this ground.
+History

+Formerly the site of Newbridge Barracks, it served as the town's greyhound racing track from 1948 until 1968.

+The controversy known as "Newbridge or Nowhere" surrounding a Gaelic football match played in the 2018 All-Ireland Senior Football Championship between Kildare and Mayo took place at St Conleth's Park in June 2018.

 In May 2023, following a naming-rights agreement, the venue was branded as "Cedral St Conleth's Park", Formally known as Tegral, Cedral are part of the global building materials group Etex.

 Ground

 The ground formerly had a capacity of 13,000, but following a health and safety audit in 2011, this was reduced to 8,000 and subsequently to 6,200.
 In 2024 the redevelopment was completed bringing the capacity of the stadium to 15,000, including 3,000 seats in a newly constructed stand.
 State-of-the-art floodlights were also installed.